 In February 1953 the 9d weekly toll was abolished (it was a useful route to work at Haven Banks), although the 1d toll for people and bicycles remained.
 In November a new boat, costing £123 15s, was ordered from Messrs., Dixon & Sons of Exmouth as the old ferry's recent repairs were not satisfactory – the ferry was delivered in February 1954.
 (6)

-By the early 1970s, the ferry was losing money and In July 1972, the ferry was threatened with closure when the City Council, who had a statutory duty to run the service, tried to relinquish it.
-Mr George Butt, an insurance broker, fought to keep the service with a petition signed by 66 residents and 2,500 visitors - a seven hour public inquiry ruled that the ferry be retained.
+By the early 1970s, the ferry was losing money.
+In July 1972, the City Council, who had a statutory duty to run the service, tried to relinquish it.
+Mr George Butt, an insurance broker, fought to keep the service with a petition signed by 66 residents and 2,500 visitors – a seven hour public inquiry ruled that the ferry be retained.
 The Maritime Museum agreed to take over the running of the ferry.
 (4)